elunna/hackem/hackem_changelog.md

 The gift received will always be blessed, enchanted, fixed, and there is a 1 in 8 chance that a desirable object property will be added to that object.

 - Prayer timeout and the chances of receiving another gift are affected in the same way as if you had received an actual artifact.

-#### Twoweaponing

-- Twoweaponing changes have been reverted from Evil - twoweaponing behavior should be the same as vanilla.

 #### Conflict: